-The advisory fee is calculated using the value of the assets on the last business day of the prior billing period.
-Real Estate assets included in the asset-based fee are valued at the purchase price.
 Asset-based portfolio management fees are withdrawn directly from the client's accounts with client's written authorization on monthly basis.
 Clients may select the method in which they are billed.
 Fees are paid in advance.
-For all asset-based fees paid in advance, the fee refunded will be equal to the balance of the fees collected in advance minus the daily rate times the number of days elapsed in the billing period up to and including the day of termination.
+For all asset-based fees paid in advance, the fee refunded will be equal to the balance of the fees collected in advance minus the daily rate times the number of days elapsed in the billing period less the required 30 day notice up to and including the day of termination.